 Liquidity risk is defined as the risk that the Company will not be able to settle or meet its obligations on time or at reasonable price.
 The Company's objective is to at all times maintain optimum levels of liquidity to meet its cash and liquidity requirements.
 The Company closely monitors its liquidity position and deploys a robust cash management system.
-It maintains adequate source of financing through the use of working capital flows.
+It maintains adequate source of financing through the use of working capital and cash credit facility.
+Processes and policies related to such risks are overseen by senior management.
+Management monitors the Company's liquidity position through rolling forecasts on the basis of expected cash flows.
+The Company assessed the concentration of risk with respect to its debt and concluded it to be low.